Journaling prompts for resentment

 “Resentment is like taking poison and waiting for the other person to die.” — Malachy McCourt

 What does “letting go” mean to me?
-The words “letting go” make me think… and make me feel… In what ways is letting go similar to giving up, and in what ways is it different to me?
-When I finally be able to let go of the most difficult thing, person, place, idea, or dream I’ve had to let go of, I feel…
+The words letting go make me think… make me feel… In what ways does letting go overlap with giving up, and in what ways does it feel different?
+When I recall the most difficult thing, person, place, idea, or dream I’ve released, what did it feel like when I finally let go?

 Previous